 - Provide the knowledge and evidence base to inform decision on investments in key infrastructure for cities and urban regions as well as to inform policy-making, planning and land use management.

-Europe can capitalise on over 30 years of investment in transnational EU Research and Innovation (R&I) on sustainable urban development.
-The EU investment in urban related projects alone in the first four years of Horizon 2020 amounts to around 1.7 billion EUR for 612 projects across the three pillars of Horizon 2020, Excellent Science, Industrial Leadership and Societal Challenges.
-The investment in FP7, FP6 and FP5 were respectively 1.9 billion EUR; 0.4 billion EUR and 0.5 billion EUR.
+Europe can capitalise on over 30 years of investment in transnational EU research and innovation on sustainable urban development.
+The EU investment in urban related projects alone in the first four years of Horizon 2020 amounts to around 1.7 billion EUR for 612 projects across the three pillars of Horizon 2020, excellent science, industrial leadership and societal challenges.
+The investment in FP7, FP6 and FP5 were respectively 1.9 billion EUR, 0.4 billion EUR and 0.5 billion EUR.

 The EU wishes to build on this political momentum and establish a new, forward-looking and visionary Strategic Research and Innovation Agenda (SRIA) that will enhance the innovation capacity of the cities and foster a more systemic and cross-sectorial ‘urban ecosystem’ framework to address urban challenges.

-The EU SRIA on cities to be delivered in April 2019 and should:
+The EU SRIA on cities to be delivered in September 2019 and will:

-- Translate the political objectives and targets set out in the international urban policy frameworks and initiatives into challenge-based and solutions oriented R&I actions
+- Translate the political objectives and targets set out in the international urban policy frameworks and initiatives into challenge-based and solutions oriented research and innovation actions

 - Promote systemic, integrated and cross-sectorial approaches and innovative solutions to local societal challenges in urban/peri-urban areas (combining: technological, digital, social, cultural and nature-based innovation, and fostering circular and regenerative models and nexus approaches interlinking sectors such as mobility, energy, food, water and health)